commonmark/cmark/README.md

 _opposite_ of the upstream [`cmark`](https://github.com/CommonMark/cmark)
 library, a change introduced in `cmark-gfm` in version `0.28.3.gfm.18`.

-To allow these, use the option `CMARK_OPT_UNSAFE` (or `--unsafe`) with the command line program.
+To allow these, use the option `CMARK_OPT_UNSAFE` (or `--unsafe` with the command line program).
 If doing so, we recommend you use a HTML sanitizer specific to your needs to protect against [XSS attacks](http://en.wikipedia.org/wiki/Cross-site_scripting).